 – Martin Kersels in conversation with Ian Berry, Associate Director, The Frances Young Tang Teaching Museum and Art Gallery at Skidmore College

 Andrea began her career with a BA in Design in which she created sculptural and wearable objects using wood, strings, and fibers.
 In 2009 she was awarded a CFDA Honorable Mention for her 2009/2010 conceptual portfolio and in 2010 after acclaim for her wearable-instrument, audio-design thesis & installation performance (an exhibition and performance of her wearable instrumental sculptures at the Contemporary Arts Center, Cincinnati) she was awarded a Fulbright Fellowship for academia and art.
 The project involved four wearable and functional sculptures, creating a moving sound performance.
 With the fellowship, Andrea lived in Reykjavik, Iceland and created the experimental, feature-length, poetic documentary, I Send You This Place.
 The film is a hybrid and research-based, fiction/non-fiction film that Sisson wrote and performs, and with collaborator co-created the imagery, music, and soundscapes.
 The film involves themes around the diagnosis of mental illness & acceptance of eccentricities and was made with collaborator Pete Ohs.
 It garnered a New York Times Review, and Andrea was selected for Filmmaker Magazine’s 25 New Faces of Independent Film 2013.

-Additionally, Sisson recently collaborated (co-directed, designed, and produced) a on a feature-length film, Everything Beautiful is Far Away starring Julia Garner & Joseph Cross and premiering June 2017 at the Los Angeles Film Festival (acquired by The Orchard for digital distribution Dec 2017).
+Additionally, Sisson recently collaborated (co-directed, designed, and produced) a on a feature-length film, Everything Beautiful is Far Away starring Julia Garner & Joseph Cross and premiering June 2017 at the Los Angeles Film Festival (acquired by The Orchard for commercial digital distribution Dec 2017).